stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 To allow `ETag` headers to work, the server that delivers the static files simply needs to generate an `ETag` value for each new version of the file to compare against.
 When the browser requests the static resource, it should send that `ETag` Header and value on the response with the content.
 When the browser sends a request for a file with an `ETag` Header value that matches the file on the server, the server returns a `304 Not Modified` response, causing the browser to fall back to its cached resource.
 When the `ETag` values are mismatched, the server will send back the new version of the file along with a `200 OK` response.

 In our case, most of our applications are built with [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/).
 In that framework, the [`useStaticFiles` middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-3.1#serve-files-inside-of-web-root) does the right thing with `ETag` headers out of the box.
 It will return a new `ETag` value for changed files, and will return a `304 Not Modified` response when the requested asset is unchanged.
+The final key in the process is to set  the `Cache-Control` Header on the response of your static files to `"must-revalidate"`; this tells the browser to check with the server before reloading from the cache.

 There are tradeoffs with utilizing the `Etag` header to manage caching: